 Violist Lauren Nelson appears as a chamber and orchestral musician on both modern and baroque viola both throughout the U.S. and internationally.
 She currently resides in Boston where she is principal violist with Boston Baroque, and performs regularly with Grand Harmonie and Harvard Baroque Chamber Orchestra on her historical viola.
-She is a member of many regional orchestras in the Greater Boston area on her modern viola, but mostly enjoys programing interesting and exciting chamber music concerts with delicious hor’d’oeuvres and drinks.
+She also performs with BMOP, Emmanuel Music, Odyssey Opera, Unitas Ensemble, and Atlantic Symphony Orchestra, and especially enjoys programing interesting and exciting chamber music concerts with delicious hor’d’oeuvres and drinks.

 Over the years, Lauren has been a regular artist at the Lake George Music Festival, where she has collaborated with Andy Akiho, Philip Ying and Brendan Faegre.
 She has also worked extensively with members from the Juilliard, Brentano, Borromeo, Ying, Emerson and Apple Hill Quartets as well as performed in Jordan Hall, Carnegie Hall, The Kennedy Center and abroad.